Building a Raspberry Pi robot with the A-Star 32U4 Robot Controller

 - A-Star 32U4 Robot Controller SV.

-- Raspberry Pi Model A+ (the B+ and the Pi 2 should also work but need to be mounted differently)
+- Raspberry Pi Model A+ (other models, such as the Pi 3, B+, or Zero, should also work but need to be mounted differently)

 - A microSD card for your Linux installation

 - Wi-Fi module (I used an Edimax “nano” adapter)

 - A few colors of 22-26 AWG stranded wire for connecting the motors

 Here is a picture of all of those items (Remember, this is just an example, and you might use a very different selection of parts):